 Does your LiftMaster only close when you hold the wall button down?
 You are not alone.
 This issue is common and usually simple to fix.
 In this guide, you will learn the causes and the fastest solutions.

-Why Your LiftMaster Garage Door Won’t Close Without Holding the Button
+LiftMaster Won’t Close Without Holding Button: The Real Cause

 Safety Sensor Problems